optakt/optakt.github.io/content/flare/scaling.md

-# A Brief History of Decentralised Scaling
+# A Brief History of Decentralized Scaling

 This article covers how the scaling solutions for decentralized systems in the crypto world have evolved with regards to the consensus algorithms that have been used, what their problems are and how Flare tries to address them.
 It also addresses how various blockchains fare in the realm of the [blockchain trilemma](https://vitalik.ca/general/2021/04/07/sharding.html) which roughly states that it is hard to achieve more than 2 out of 3 from security, scalability and decentralization.